- Robert S. Mueller, III

 Recognizing this, we have redoubled our efforts in recent years to reach your universities specifically and African Americans and minorities in general.
 We have sent recruiters and minority agents and alumni to your campuses and career fairs.
 We have gone to conferences held by organizations like the NAACP, Blacks in Government, and the National Organization of Black Law Enforcement Executives.
 We have attended events like the Annual Black College Spring Break Career Fair and the Annual Women of Color Awards Conference.
 We have advertised heavily in minority newspapers and magazines, trade journals, and the like.
 We have asked graduates of our Citizens’ Academies — which give community leaders an inside look into the FBI — to help us identify minority talent.
 Sometimes, we recruit the graduates themselves.
 More recently, we started a pilot project with three universities — including Clark University in Atlanta and Morgan State University in Baltimore — to have marketing students help develop minority recruiting plans for the FBI.

 Because of these and other efforts, we have received national recognition from a number of publications as a top government agency for minorities and women to work for today.
 Equal Opportunity Magazine recently ranked us number one.

 We have made the process of applying to the Bureau easier than ever.
-In February, we began allowing online applications at our web site.
+In February, we began allowing online applications at our website.
 In the past six months, we received 60,000 applications, more than in the past five years combined.
 Today, we have a separate dedicated web site for this purpose.
 It lists all of our vacancies and has a wealth of information on jobs and opportunities.
-The address for the site is: www.fbijobs.com.
+The address for the site is: www.fbijobs.gov.